Mexico Work Permit

 To qualify for a work permit you have to possess relevant professional experience, along with a university-level degree.

 You must provide proof of your ability to do the job for which you are requesting a work permit.
 The nature of this proof will vary depending on the job as well as local requirements by your INM office.
 In general, this includes college degrees (diplomas), professional certificates (TEFL for teachers), etc. The consulate or embassy will be required to authenticate these documents.

-In practice, Mexico only issues work permits to highly qualified personnel, executives, researchers, trainees and workers in fields where there is a labor shortage in Mexico.
+In practice, Mexico only issues work permits to highly qualified personnel, executives, researchers, trainees and workers in fields where there is a labour shortage in Mexico.

-Employee and they family documents required by INM
+Employee and the family documents required by INM

 - Legalized original or transcript, or notarized photocopy of the employee’s university diploma/degree.